 Limited liability.
 The shareholders of a corporation are only liable up to the amount of their investments.
 The corporate entity shields them from any further liability, so their personal assets are protected.

 Ownership transfers.
 It is not especially difficult for a shareholder to sell shares in a corporation, though this is more difficult when the entity is privately-held.

-- Perpetual life.
+Perpetual life.
 There is no limit to the life of a corporation, since ownership of it can pass through many generations of investors.

 The disadvantages of a corporation are as follows:

-- Double taxation.
+Double taxation.
 Depending on the type of corporation, it may pay taxes on its income, after which shareholders pay taxes on any dividends received, so income can be taxed twice.

-- Independent management.
+Independent management.
 If there are many investors having no clear majority interest, the management team of a corporation can operate the business without any real oversight from the owners.

 A private company has a small group of investors who are unable to sell their shares to the general public.
-A public company has registered its shares for sale with the Securities and Exchange Commission (SEC), and may also have listed its shares on an exchange, where they can be traded by the general public.
+A public company has registered its shares for sale with the Securities and Exchange Commission (SEC), and may also have listed its shares on a stock exchange, where they can be traded by the general public.
 The requirements of the SEC and the stock exchanges are rigorous, so comparatively few corporations are publicly-held.